STsaruk/test_email/README.md

 #About

+This is template of email for subscribers.
-In this project I used Gulp plugin gulp-inline-css for inline CSS properties into the style attribute in an html file.
+Using gulp-inline-css plugin to inline CSS properties into the style attribute in an html file.